Ambiguous Persuasion: An Ex-Ante Formulation: The Ex-Ante Formulation of the Persuasion Game

-Assume the receiver is dynamically consistent either because he adopts the dynamically consistent updating rule characterized in \citet{hanany2007updating, hanany2009updating}, or equivalently he commits to his ex-ante contingent plan.
-As a result, his interim choices are the same as his ex-ante optimal contingent plan.
-Hence it suffices to consider his ex-ante decision only.

-An ex-ante contingent plan specifies a probability distribution over actions given each possible message.
-Formally, let the function $f: M \rightarrow \Delta(A)$ denote a generic contingent plan such that $f(m)(a)$ is the probability of choosing action $a \in A$ after message $m \in M$ realizes.
+Under the ex-ante formulation, the receiver observes the sender's commitment to a statistical experiment and chooses a \emph{message-contingent action plan}.
+Let $f: M \rightarrow \Delta(A)$ denote a generic contingent plan and let $f(m)(a)$ denote the probability of taking action $a \in A$ after message $m \in M$ realizes.
 Let $\mathcal{F} $ denote the set of all contingent plans endowed with the product topology.
-Given an information structure $\pi$, the receiver's ex-ante expected payoff from a contingent plan $f$ is given by\footnote{For ease of exposition, I use summation to also represent integration.}
+Given a statistical experiment $\pi$, the receiver's ex-ante expected payoff from choosing the contingent plan $f$ is given by